Reduce time-to-market, development cost, and move faster with features by implementing React Native with the Brownfield approach.

 As a result, you get the opportunity to try the latest innovations without risking losing a lot of resources and time on something that may not work for you at the end of the day.

-brownfield and where it comes from?
+What is brownfield and where does it come from?

 When it comes to React Native, there are two terms that describe the way you start developing your next cross-platform application - greenfield and brownfield.